bazel-xcode/xchammer/Docs/PinterestFocusedXcodeProjects.md

 and indexing slow.
 We use Bazel locally to maximize caching and paralleism of clang invocations.

 Within the `XCHammerConfig` directory, users declare Xcode projects via the `xcode_project` rule in a way that's ignored from SCM.
 By default we focus by target and path to succinctly filter a subset of # transitive dependencies for specified targets.

 ```
-# XCHammerConfig/Focux.bzl
+# XCHammerConfig/Focus.bzl
- pinterest_xcode_project(
+xcode_project(
     targets = [ ":PinterestDevelopment" ],
     paths = [ "Pinterest/**" ],
 )
 ```

-After editing the focused file, the Xcode project automatically is updated ( add the this for Bazel builds )
+After editing the focused file, the Xcode project automatically is updated.

 Generation time for focused are an order of magnitude faster the generating our entire Xcode workspace.

 ### Indexing

 Like instrumentation, we import indexes into the Xcode project via scheme actions.
 After a build, an sync task is triggered that index-imports the index into Xcode.
+It uses [`index-import`](https://github.com/lyft/index-import) to rewrite the Bazel compilation directory to the users current working directory.

 As XCHammer Xcode projects are designed to reproduce Bazel build via Xcode build, incremental indexing works as we type.
 Xcode picks up compiler settings from Xcode build targets.

-### Xcode testing Bazel built test bundles
+### Run Bazel built tests with Xcode

 Xcode has deep integration into the test running system which adds complexity into how Bazel targets are integrated into the Project.
 In the original